Elias Khoury: Literary career

 Khoury's novels are notable for their complex approach to political themes and fundamental questions of human behavior.
 His narrative technique often involves an interior monologue, at times approaching a stream of consciousness.
-In recent works he has tended to use a considerable element of colloquial Arabic, although the language of his novels remains primarily Modern Standard Arabic.
-While use of dialect in dialogue is relatively common in modern Arabic literature (for example, in the work of Yusuf Idris), Khoury also uses it in the main narrative, which is unusual in contemporary literature.
-Khoury has explained this choice by saying, "As long as the official, written language is not opened to the spoken language it is a total repression because it means that the spoken, social experience is marginalised."
+In recent works he tended to use a considerable element of colloquial Arabic, although the language of his novels remains primarily Modern Standard Arabic.
+While use of dialect in dialogue is relatively common in modern Arabic literature (for example, in the work of Yusuf Idris), Khoury also used it in the main narrative, which is unusual in contemporary literature.
+Khoury explained this choice by saying, "As long as the official, written language is not opened to the spoken language it is a total repression because it means that the spoken, social experience is marginalised."

-In addition to his novels, Khoury has also served in several editorial positions, starting in 1972 when he joined the editorial board of the journal Mawaqif.
-From 1975 to 1979, Khoury was editor of Shu'un Filastinia (Palestinian Affairs Magazine), collaborating with Mahmoud Darwish.
+In addition to his novels, Khoury also served in several editorial positions, starting in 1972 when he joined the editorial board of the journal Mawaqif.
+He served as the editor of the Palestine Liberation Organization's magazine Shu'un Filastiniyya (Palestinian Affairs Magazine) from 1975 to 1979 in collaboration with Mahmoud Darwish.
 Between 1980 and 1985, Khoury worked as an editor of the series Thakirat Al-Shu'ub, published by the Arab Research Foundation in Beirut.
-In the 1980s he was the editorial director first of Al-Karmel Magazine, and then of the cultural section of Al-Safir.
+In the 1980s, he was the editorial director first of Al Karmel magazine, and then of the cultural section of Al-Safir.
 Khoury also worked as the technical director of Beirut Theater from 1992 to 1998, and was a co-director of the Ayloul Festival of Modern Arts.

-In 1993, Khoury became the editor of Al-Mulhaq, the cultural supplement of the Lebanese daily newspaper Al-Nahar.
+From 1992 to 2009, Khoury edited Al-Mulhaq, the cultural supplement of the Lebanese daily newspaper Al-Nahar.
 Under his leadership, the magazine criticized controversial aspects of Lebanon's post-Civil War reconstruction, which was led by former Lebanese prime minister Rafic Hariri.
 In a 2019 article, Khaled Saghieh wrote that Al-Mulhaq was "foundational in launching the debate over memory that would occupy a wide portion of the Lebanese cultural scene in the 1990s."

-Khoury's works have been translated and published in Catalan, Dutch, English, French, German, Hebrew, Italian, Portuguese, Norwegian, Spanish, and Swedish.
+Khoury's works have been translated and published in Catalan, Dutch, English, French, German, Hebrew, Italian, Portuguese, Romanian, Norwegian, Spanish, and Swedish.

 Academic career

-He has taught at many universities, including New York University, University of Houston, Berkeley College, The University of Chicago, Columbia University, Georgetown University, the University of Minnesota, and Princeton University in the United States.
+Khoury taught at many universities, including New York University, University of Houston, Berkeley College, The University of Chicago, Columbia University, Georgetown University, the University of Minnesota, and Princeton University in the United States.
 He also taught at the University of Poitiers in France, the University of London in the UK, the University of Berlin in Germany, and the University of Zurich in Switzerland.
-In his home country Lebanon, he taught at the American University of Beirut, the Lebanese American University, and his alma mater, the Lebanese University.
+In his home country Lebanon, he taught at the American University of Beirut, the Lebanese American University, and his alma mater, Lebanese University.

-Personal life

-Elias Khoury is married and has children.